 A proposal is a 10,000-foot view, your contract has all of the trees in it.

-When you might combine them
+When you might combine your proposal and contract

 What are the limited circumstances where you might combine them?